 About the Lesson

-This series of lessons exploring Translations is designed to be a thorough first exposure to geometric transformations for middle grades and high school.
-They are designed so that the students investigate and discover the math in no more than 15 seconds.
+This series of video lessons exploring Translations is designed to be a first exposure to geometric transformations for middle grades or high school.
+These video explorations are ideal for distance learning, and have been designed so that students can investigate and discover the math quickly while being guided through the exploration.